MakerNetwork/MakerNet.work/README.md

 <a name="software-stack"></a>
 ## Software stack

-FabManager is a Ruby on Rails / AngularJS web application that runs on the following software:
+MakerNet is a Ruby on Rails / AngularJS web application that runs on the following software:

 - Ubuntu LTS 14.04+ / Debian 8+
 - Ruby 2.3